 Education

-- PhD in Palliative Care, University of Liverpool, 2015.
+• PhD in Palliative Care, University of Liverpool, 2015.

-- Member of the Royal College of Physicians, 2009.
+• Member of the Royal College of Physicians, 2009.

-- MBChB (with commendation), University of Liverpool, 2005.
+• MBChB (with commendation), University of Liverpool, 2005.

 Synopsis

-I am a consultant in Palliative Medicine at the Royal Liverpool University Hospital.
-I hold academic roles as an Honorary Senior Clinical Lecturer (University of Liverpool), Research lead (Marie Curie Hospice Liverpool) and Research Scholar (National Institute for Health Research (NIHR) North West Coast Clinical Research Network (CRN)).
 My PhD project involved the use of bioelectrical impedance analysis (BIA) to evaluate hydration in advanced cancer.
-For this work, I was awarded the 2014 Twycross Research prize of the Association of Palliative Medicine and received joint 3rd place for the Early Researcher Award of the European Association of Palliative Care (EAPC).
+For this work, I was awarded the 2014 Twycross Research prize of the UK Association for Palliative Medicine and received joint 3rd place for the Early Researcher Award of the European Association for Palliative Care (EAPC).
 I also won the National Cancer Research Institute (NCRI) conference prize on two occasions (2012 and 2014).
-Previously, I have completed a number of clinical-academic posts as part of the National Institute for Health Research (NIHR) Integrated Clinical Academic Training (ICAT) pathway.

-Media articles related to current projects:
+Media articles related to current project

 Hydration in advanced disease